.

 We believe that the most effective path to becoming an outstanding teacher is a gradual one, filled with plenty of support and opportunities to put what you’ve learnt into practice in two stages.
 Our PGCE Secondary courses have been designed specifically to provide supported development of your teaching skills and a gradual introduction to your new profession.

-Each stage consists of a University-based training block and a school-based training block.
+Each stage consists of a University-based training block and a school experience block.

 Introduction to teaching

-Three months of integrated training, in which you’ll spend three days a week, then four days a week in your Stage A school.
-The other days will be spent learning with your peers, in order to support you in becoming a skilful teacher who is an expert in Maths pedagogy.
+You'll complete three months of integrated training, in which you’ll build up to spending four days a week in your Stage 1 school.
+The other days will be spent learning with your peers, in order to support you in becoming a skilful teacher who is an expert in Mathematics pedagogy.

-You’ll start a second placement in a different school for Stage B. Ongoing support from, and fortnightly training days at University will continue until the end of Stage B. This stage includes targeted support and training to help you secure your first teaching job, alongside the development of your teaching skills.
+You’ll start a second placement in a different school for Stage 2.
+Ongoing support from, and fortnightly training days at University will continue until the end of Stage 2.
+This stage includes targeted support and training to help you secure your first teaching job, alongside the development of your teaching skills.

-In this placement, you will continue to be supported by your University subject tutor, your school mentor and a link tutor who liaises frequently between school and University.
+In this placement, you will continue to be supported by your University subject tutor, your school mentor and a lead mentor who liaises frequently between school and University.

 At Leeds Trinity we aim to provide an excellent student experience and provide you with the tools and support to help you achieve your academic, personal and professional potential.